MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/quick-start.md

 There are three available segmentation types: *Static Segments*, *Dynamic Segments*, and *Customized Segments*.
 First we will discuss **segment creation** and learn two ways to perforam that task.
 Then we will move to discuss **segment exploration**.
 Lastly we will discuss **segment exportation**.

 ### Creating Segments from the Left Menu Bar
 This menu includes three tabs.
-The tabs that are used for segment creation are the *Dynamics Segment* and *Static Segment* tabs.
+The tabs that are used for segment creation are the *Dynamics Segment* and *Static Segment*.

 - **Static Segment Page:** Clicking the Static Segment tab will open this page.
 Here one can create sophisticated segments of customers   with minimum effort.

    - We start by defining the segment's properties: We will give our segment a name and description, choose whether it's a segment that is created for accounts (---) or contacts (---), and ensure to leave the Dynamic switch in "off" state since it is a static
      segment:

+   - In step two, we will add our first filter.
+Upon clicking the "filter" bar an entity can be selected.
+Once we selected an entity type, we need to choose the specific attributes we want to group by our customers.
+Note that attributes can have one of three value
+     types: A numerical, a string or a date.
+In the example below, an attribute with a numerical value is used as a filter:

+   - In step three, which is optional, we will add more rules to our filter.
+Two roles are available on the entity level: **And** and
+     **Or**.

 [picS1]

-   - In step two,

 [picS2]